Joel-Mercier/expo-starter/README.md

 You can find the available profiles in the `eas.json` file.

 ## Linting and formatting

+This project uses [biome](https://biomejs.dev/) for linting and formatting the code.
+Install the relevant plugins for your IDE to get the same functionality.
+A configuration file for VSCode is included in the project.

 To lint and format the code, run the following command: